-Fox went to Louisiana Tech from Tulane, where he spent past five years as an assistant coach and director of operations.
+Prior to Louisiana Tech, Fox spent five years as an assistant coach and director of operations at Tulane.
 As an assistant, his primary role was recruiting, game preparation and player development.
-He helped Tulane to back-to-back postseason tournament appearances with a trip to the CollegeInsider.com Tournament in 2012-13 and to the College Basketball Invitational in 2013-14.
-In 2012-13, the Green Wave posted a 20-15 record, the program’s first 20-win season since 2000.
+He helped Tulane to back-to-back postseason appearances with a trip to the CollegeInsider.com Tournament in 2012-13 and to the College Basketball Invitational in 2013-14.
+In 2012-13, the Green Wave posted a 20-15 record, the program’s first and only 20-win season since 2000.

 On the recruiting trail, Fox helped the Green Wave recruit Ricky Tarrant, the 2012 Conference USA Freshman of the Year.
-Tarrant became the second player in league history to earn Freshman of the Year and first team all-conference honors since Derrick Rose.
+Tarrant became the second player in league history to earn Freshman of the Year and first team all-conference honors in the same season since Derrick Rose.

 Prior to his arrival at The Citadel, Fox served as a graduate assistant at Tennessee, one year each under Bruce Pearl and Buzz Peterson.
 While with the Volunteers in 2006, the team captured the SEC East title and earned a No. 2 seed in the NCAA Tournament.

-He earned his bachelor’s degree in 2004 in economics and health science from Cornell (Iowa) where he played basketball for four years.
+He earned his bachelor’s degree in 2004 in economics and health science from Cornell (Iowa), where he played basketball for four years.
 Fox was fifth all-time in assists and seventh all-time in steals in school history.
 He was a two-year captain, earning All-Iowa Conference honors in 2004.

-He completed his master’s in sports psychology from Tennessee’s sports studies program in 2006.
+Fox completed his master’s in sports psychology from Tennessee’s sports studies program in 2006.

 Fox and his wife, Tiffany, have three children – Brendan, Emery and Camille.